heniwalha16/yp-challenge/README.md

 for emotional detection and speller on already available datasets and experiences.

 Our end goal is to use the actual brain signals of the astronaut to implement these codes.

+Here you find the used datasets in our code https://drive.google.com/drive/folders/1vG1dWoss0JP6AxmiNU70mCJvcibnQrcv?usp=share_link